 5.1 Robustness Test (To be done with Sample 1)

 5.1.1 Test Conditions

 Test chamber shall be at + 18.0 °C to + 24.0 °C and ambient humidity.
-Record conditions at time of test.
+Record conditions at time of test;

 Line the perimeter of the container with filled water-packs in accordance with the container manufacturer’s instructions.
 Fully fill the central void with a non-breakable dummy load 2 and suitable soft packaging arranged to prevent the load from shifting during the Test 5.1.1 (d) drop test.
 The total weight of the water-pack lining and the dummy load when added to the weight of the empty box must equal the maximum loaded weight established in Test 5.2 (h).
-NOTE — Water-packs, gel-packs or sand bags may be used as a dummy load.
+NOTE — Water-packs, gel-packs or sand bags may be used as a dummy load;

-Mark the faces, edges and corners of the container with the test numbers as given in Table 1.
+Mark the faces, edges and corners of the container with the test numbers as given in Table 1;

 Using a free fall drop tester, drop the container 26 times from a height of one meter (measured from the lowest part of the container at the start of each test) onto a smooth dense concrete floor in the exact order set out in the following table.
 Cancel the relevant test number marking after each drop so as to avoid inadvertent duplication.